 Rough fortifications would be made from carving the stone and dirt of the mountains itself and clearing the surrounding foliage.
 Deep “waffle” (named for the waffle-like pattern formed) moats and ditches were dug out from the mountain to provide natural defences.
 These earthen works, overgrown by nature are all that remains of Yamanaka-jo.
 Besides enjoying the structure itself, spectacular views of Mt.
 Fuji are possible from here on clear days.

-Following the Genbegawa
+Following the Genbegawa River Walkway

 Located a short walking distance from Mishima Station’s south exit, is the peaceful river walk of the Genbegawa (源兵衛川), a designated World Heritage Water Area.
 Meandering down this idyllic pathway which at times is built right into the river, feels like you’ve escaped to a bygone era.
 The crystal clear spring water is the result of the melting snow trickling down from Mt.
 Fuji’s porous volcanic rock.
 Sights like this are the small touches that make hiking Hakone such a joy.

 I loved how entirely picturesque the Genbegawa was, with the smooth stone paths and the colors of the changing leaves.
-Preservation efforts to return the Genbegawa to its pristine condition began in the 1990s after Japan realised the waters were becoming polluted from the numerous factories built in the area during the post-War industrialization period.
+Preservation efforts to return the Genbegawa to its pristine condition began in the 1990s after Japan realized the waters were becoming polluted from the numerous factories built in the area during the post-War industrialization period.

-The Beauty of Mishima Taisha
+The Beauty of Mishima Taisha Shrine